Must See Sites Along the Grand Canal in Venice

 Inside the grand interior are some fabulous pieces of Renaissance and Venetian art.
 The must see masterpieces are Veronese's Rape of Europa and The Triumph of Venice, paintings and ceilings by Tintoretto and Veronese, and Tiepolo's Neptune Bestowing Gifts upon Venice.

 If you buy tickets for the Secret Itineraries Tour, you'll go beyond the public rooms and pass into the private chambers, judges' chambers, interrogation rooms, and prisons.
 You'll see the cell of the infamous ladies' man Casanova, who made a miraculous escape.
-And you'll walk across the Bridge of Sighs where prisoners took their last glances of Venice through tiny windows.
+And you'll walk across the Bridge of Sighs where prisoners took their last glances of Venice through tiny windows and "sighed."

 3. Basilica of Santa Maria della Salute | St. Mary of Health